 The trademarks team will interpret your findings and probably discuss it on email@example.com (please note: this is a private list, all messages from there should be treated as such).

-Once the name is approved, you can resolve the JIRA issue and work with your new trademark.
+Once the name is approved, you can work with your new trademark - and be sure to update your website with the appropriate ™ or ® symbols.
 Incubator Podlings: please don't forget to update your Incubator status page.